Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 If the spell requires your concentration, you must concentrate on it as soon as it takes effect on hit.

 :d20-save: ***Saving Throw***
-If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .em } on hit.
+If the spell requires a saving throw when cast, the target makes the first save at a **:d20-disadv: Disadvantage**{ .d20 } on hit.
 On a Critical Hit, the target automatically fails the save.
 Other target (if any) make this save as normal.

 :d20-attack: ***Attack Roll***
 If the spell requires an attack roll, it instantly take effect when you hit with a weapon attack.